-The following additional adverse reactions have been reported during post-marketing experience; they are derived from spontaneous reports and therefore, the frequency of these adverse reactions is not known: nasal irritation, dry mucous membrane, nasal congestion, sneezing alterations of taste and smell, nausea, insomnia, dizziness, fatigue, dyspnea, decreased blood cortisol, cataract, glaucoma, increased ocular pressure, pruritus, rash, and hypersensitivity.
+The following additional adverse reactions have been reported during post-marketing experience; they are derived from spontaneous reports and therefore, the frequency of these adverse reactions is not known: nasal irritation, dry mucous membrane, nasal congestion, sneezing alterations of taste and smell, nausea, insomnia, dizziness, fatigue, dyspnea, decreased blood cortisol, cataract, glaucoma, increased ocular pressure, pruritus, rash, hypersensitivity, recurrence of the underlying disease from drug withdrawal and steroid withdrawal syndrome.
 As with other nasally inhaled corticosteroids, nasal septum perforations have been reported in rare instances.